Common ostrich: Description

-The ostrich is the largest living bird and also the heaviest.
+The common ostrich is the tallest and heaviest living bird.
 Males stand 2.1 to 2.75 m tall and weigh 100 to 130 kg, whereas females are about 1.75 to 1.9 m tall and weigh 90 to 120 kg.
 While exceptional male ostriches (in the nominate subspecies) can weigh up to 156.8 kg, some specimens in South Africa can only weigh between 59.5 to 81.3 kg.
 New chicks are fawn in color, with dark brown spots.
 After three months they start to gain their juvenile plumage, which is steadily replaced by adult-like plumage during their second year.
 At four or five months old, they are already about half the size of an adult bird, and after a year they reach adult height, but not till they are 18 months old will they be fully as heavy as their parents.

 The feathers of adult males are mostly black, with white primaries and a white tail.
 However, the tail of one subspecies is buff.
 Females and young males are grayish-brown and white.
 The head and neck of both male and female ostriches are nearly bare, with a thin layer of down.
 The skin of the female's neck and thighs is pinkish gray, while the male's is gray or pink dependent on subspecies.

 The long neck and legs keep their head up to 2.8 m above the ground, and their eyes are said to be the largest of any land vertebrate – 50 mm in diameter – helping them to see predators at a great distance.
 The eyes are shaded from sunlight from above.
 However, the head and bill are relatively small for the birds' huge size, with the bill measuring 12 to 14.3 cm.